thejsway/thejsway/manuscript/chapter08.md

 console.log(song.indexOf("Onk")); // -1 because of case mismatch
 ```

 When searching for a value at the beginning or end of a string, you may also use the `startsWith()` and `endsWith()` methods.
 Both return either `true` or `false`, depending on whether the value is found or not.
+Beware: these methods are case-sensitive.

 ```js
 const song = "Honky Tonk Women";